 There is no federal funding involved to help individual counties or states participate in the LUCA process to rectify errors or missing residents.
 Some states have better participation than others from their local governments.
 Louisiana, for example, only had 52 percent of their parishes participate in the 2010 LUCA process.

 Currently, Pitney Bowes maintains a master address fabric of approximately 193 million U.S. postal and non-postal addresses that include group quarters and other deliverable addresses.
 The U.S. Postal Service maintains a list of approximately 156 million addresses.
 The history of Pitney Bowes in address validation, mail metering and global ecommerce provides a foundation for accurate geocoding.

 Due to the long-term impact of the U.S. Census, each state may consider performing their own internal audit using state data from multiple agencies.
 The Department of Motor Vehicles, Board of Elections, Education, and Health & Human Services can provide name and address information that can be refined to determine the number of people at each residence.
 This information would provide each state the confidence that their census count is accurate and would provide data that could challenge an undercount.
 The Pitney Bowes solution is to provide a “Single View of the Address” as a way to audit the census results, thereby determining how many people reside at each address based on the State Agency address database.

-Correction: The 2020 LUCA program does not require or request any information about individuals residing at an address, nor does it request or require any counts of residents residing at an address.
+Correction: The 2020 LUCA program does not require or request any information about individuals residing at an address, nor does it require or request any counts of residents residing at an address.